SpektraSystems/Red-Hat-Modernize-Apps/00-introduction.md

 <kbd>![](images/AROLatestImages/aro-main.jpg)</kbd>

 We are also using an Azure PostgreSQL Database in this lab.
-Please open `PostgreSQL` resources group to access the PostgreSQL Database.

-Open the PostgreSQL Database to see the Host name/Server name.
+Open the PostgreSQL Database deployed in `jboss-labs` resource group to see the Host name/Server name.

 <kbd>![](images/AROLatestImages/postgerss.jpg)</kbd>